 I will keep searching for the right situation, but in the meantime, I wanted to make my fossil collections available to the public so I created my own museum: the Prairie Fossil Museum in Knoxville, TN.
 This is a small, one room collection in my business office.
 I hope to be a useful field trip site for local home schooling families and home school co-ops.
 I want kids to be able to not only view real dinosaur bones, but to touch, feel and hold them.
 See details at https://www.prairiefossilmuseum.com

-What options are there for a fossil hunter?
-You can try to recoup some exploration expenses by trying to sell a few common pieces.
-But, even if you paid to have a fossil professionally prepared for display and then were able to sell it for a $1,000, you may already have over $950 invested in time and expenses.
 There are millions -of- fossils, not Million$ -in- fossils.
 Be realistic, this is not a money making hobby.
-Your big reward and pay off is in great exercise, beautiful scenery, and the excitement and thrill of discovery.
+One could always try to recoup some exploration expenses by offering a few common pieces for sale on the internet.
+But that is often not worth the effort.
+If you did pay to have a larger fossil professionally prepared for display and then were able to sell it for a $1,000, you may already have over $950 invested in time and expenses.
+Rather, your big reward and pay off is in great exercise, beautiful scenery, and the excitement and thrill of discovery.
 And, when you do find a bone, you realize that it was once a part of a living being and your eyes are the first on earth to see a part of this creature since it died 65-100 million years ago.
 WOW!

 If you are still interested after this reality check, please read on.